 Can I play games online through mobile broadband?

 Most mobile phone operators sell mobile broadband dongles that you can plug into a computer to create a Wi-Fi hotspot.
-Alternatively, some handsets, such as the iPhone, can also be used to establish a wireless network through 3G.
+Alternatively, some handsets, such as the iPhone, can also be used to create a via 4G or 3G.

-On the surface, mobile 3G internet connections seem like they should be capable of managing online gaming.
-But players of fast-paced shooters like the Call of Duty are likely to experience some latency issues - lag in other words.
+We'd advise steering clear of 3G connections entirely for gaming.
+They seem like they should be capable of it, but players of fast-paced shooters are likely to experience some latency issues - lag in other words.

 When playing with most home broadband connections, modern games disguise latency very well.
 They'll adapt and adjust to give the impression of a seamless experience.
 But with mobile broadband, the issues tend to be more pronounced, potentially breaking the game.
-There are few things in Call of Duty as frustrating as unloading bullet after bullet into an enemy with no discernable effect - it's what it must feel like to be the bad guy in an Arnold Schwarzenegger movie.
+There are few things in Call of Duty as frustrating as unloading bullet after bullet into an enemy with no discernible effect - it's what it must be like to be the bad guy in a James Bond movie.